Privacy at Telstra

 The types of information we collect depends on how you use our products and services as well as the relationship we have with you as a customer.

-This can include straightforward information like your name, date of birth, contact details (including address, email address, phone number or mobile telephone number), occupation, driver's licence number, Telstra PIN, username or password and financial information (such as credit card or bank account numbers).
+This can include straightforward information like your name, date of birth, contact details (including address, email address, phone number or mobile telephone number), occupation, driver's licence or passport number, Telstra PIN, username or password and financial information (such as credit card or bank account numbers).

 We may also collect more in-depth information including:

-- Information about your products and services including device-specific information such as your hardware model, operating system version, unique device identifiers, device status, serial numbers, settings, configuration and software and mobile network information.
+- Information about your products and services including device-specific information such as your hardware model, operating system version, unique device and service identifiers, device status, serial numbers, settings, configuration and software and mobile network information.

 - Information about how you use your products and services such as:

-- Your network usage including time and duration of your communications as well as about the operation of the equipment, services and applications you use on our networks
+- Your network usage including time and duration of your communications as well as information about the operation of the equipment, services and applications you use on our networks

-- Technical Information about your products and services including details about our network performance including information about how you use our networks
+- Technical Information about your products and services including details about our network performance including information about how you use our networks.

 Sensitive information includes information about a person's race, ethnic origin, political opinions, health, religious or philosophical beliefs and criminal history.
-We may collect some forms of Sensitive Information.
+We may collect some forms of sensitive information.
 For example we may collect limited health information to provide priority assistance services or a Centrelink customer reference number to provide you with a pensioner discount.
-We are subject to strict requirements in relation to sensitive information including to only collect and use sensitive information with consent or otherwise in accordance with applicable law such as the Privacy Act 1988.
+We are subject to strict requirements in relation to sensitive information including to only collect and use sensitive information with consent or otherwise in accordance with applicable law such as the Commonwealth Privacy Act 1988.

-You might also need to provide personal information about other individuals to us (e.g. about your authorised representatives).
+You might also need to provide personal information about other individuals to us (e.g. about your authorised representative).
 If so, we rely on you to have informed those individuals that you are giving their personal information to us and to have advised them about this statement.